-The Center is located within the Veterinary Medicine and Surgery's large animal facility in the basement of the Clinical Research Building.
-Included in the Center are two Interventional Radiology suites and a computerized tomography (CT) area equipped with a GE Light Speed multi-slice helical scanner.
+The Dunn Research Foundation Center for Radiological Sciences is located within the Veterinary Medicine and Surgery's large animal facility in the basement of the Clinical Research Building.
+The Center provides facilities, equipment, and personnel to aid investigators in their research persuits.

-Each of the two Vascular/Interventional Radiology suites contain a portable C-arm fluoroscopy unit with real-time subtraction, last image hold, monitor image storage, cine (15 frames/second) and spot film capabilities and a hard copy imaging camera; a procedure table with a floating top and an automated contrast injector system; an inhalant anesthesia machine and vaporizers; a physiological monitor/recorder; and an ultrasound imaging system (ATL).
+Our second radiology suite contains a portable C-arm fluoroscopy unit with real-time subtraction, last image hold, monitor image storage, cine (15 frames/second); a procedure table with a floating top and a portable automated contrast incjector system; an inhalant anesthesia machine and vaporizers; a physiological monitor/recorder; and a portable ultrasound imaging system (ATL).

 The preparation room is designed for use as an animal preparation and holding speace when multipul procedures are performed.
 The space can also be utilized for procedures that do not require the use of imaging equipment.